Text Functions

 Description

-The INSTR returns position where a string2 enters a string1.
-The string1 is checked from left to the right starting from position A. Position of the b-th entry is returned.
-By default, a and b are equal to 1, thus, the function returns position of the first entry of the string2 into the string1.
-If the string2 is not found based on the specified a and b, the function return 0.
+The INSTR function returns position where the string2 substring enters the string1 string.
+The string1 string is checked from left to the right starting from the a position.
+Position of the b-th entry is returned.
+By default, a and b are equal to 1, thus, the function returns position of the first entry of the string2 string into the string1 string.
+If the string2 string is not found based on the specified a and b, the function returns 0.

 Example